Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Limitation

 \section{Limitation}

-Although our work establishes a solid foundation for incorporating humans and their activities into 3DSGs, it remains constrained by assumptions such as nearly static scenes and interaction contexts limited to the person’s field of view --for instance, our current approach cannot detect someone pointing to a distant object while looking elsewhere.
-Furthermore, our experiments were limited to synthetic scenes, but since the models used were trained on real-world data, we expect the approach to generalize and extend to more complex scenarios beyond our controlled navigation experiment.
+Although our work establishes a solid foundation for integrating humans and their activities into 3DSGs, several limitations remain.
+First, our approach assumes nearly static scenes, and the current inference speed is not yet optimized for the real-time processing required in highly dynamic environments, which were not considered in our study.
+Second, the interaction context is currently confined to the person’s immediate field of view.
+For instance, the model cannot resolve complex behaviors in which a person points to a distant object while looking elsewhere.